 Skip to main content

-AMD Strix Halo nodes (Linux / ROCm)
+AMD Strix Halo nodes (Linux / Vulkan)

 Skulk clusters are not Mac-only.
-An AMD Ryzen AI Max (Strix Halo, gfx1151) box running Linux can join a cluster as a worker that serves GGUF models through llama.cpp on its integrated Radeon GPU, alongside Apple Silicon nodes serving MLX models.
+An AMD Ryzen AI Max (Strix Halo, gfx1151) box running Linux can join a cluster as a worker that serves GGUF models on its integrated Radeon GPU, alongside Apple Silicon nodes serving MLX models.
 The cluster is heterogeneous: each model is placed on the nodes that can actually run it.

 What runs where